 Appendix B: New PingER monitoring nodes in Brazil, Egypt, Mexico, Nepal and Pakistan

-We have deployed new monitoring nodes in Brazil, Egypy, Mexico, Nepal and Pakistan.
+We have deployed new monitoring nodes in Brazil, Egypt, Mexico, Nepal and Pakistan.
 We now have ~ 70 monitoring hosts in 22 countries.
 Overall we added 2 nodes in Brazil, one in Egypt, one in Mexico City, one in Nepal and a total of 17 in Pakistan.
 The table below lists all the added nodes.